vmthunder/spec/cachegroup.rst

 Implementation
 ==============

-We have already implemented the cache group functionality for flashcache.
+We have already implemented the CacheGroup functionality for flashcache.
 See https://github.com/lihuiba/flashcachegroup for details.

 Assignee(s)